 The Emoji Movie

 The widely-despised The Emoji Movie looks into the life of emojis inside a smart phone.
 It is written by Tony Leondis (Igor), Eric Siegel (Men at Work), and Mike White (School of Rock), with Leondis in the director’s chair.

 In an attempt to become “normal” like the other emojis, Gene (T.J.
 Miller) embarks on a “app-venture” with his “handy” best friend Hi-5 (James Cordon) and notorious codebreaker Jailbreak (Ilana Glazer) in search for the code that can fix him.
 But a danger threatens the phone, and these three friends must save their world before it’s deleted.

 Joining the existing cast are Steven Wright (Gene’s father, Mel Meh), Jennifer Coolidge (Gene’s mother, Mary Meh), Maya Rudolph (Smiler), and Jake T. Austin (Alex).
-Oh, and Sir Patrick Stuart is the voice of Poop… yeah… let that s(t)ink in.
+Oh, and Sir Patrick Stewart is the voice of Poop… yeah… let that s(t)ink in.